ed-brinas/KeyStone/README.md

 # README.md

 ## Overview
-**ADWebManager** is a web-based application for managing Active Directory (AD) accounts and providing self-service password reset for end-users.
+**KeyStone AD Manager** is a web-based application for managing Active Directory (AD) accounts and providing self-service password reset for end-users.

 It is designed to run entirely on-premises (no Internet dependencies) and is deployed on Microsoft IIS.